-DAVID L. ANDERSON is a trial lawyer who represents his clients in their most important and sensitive matters.
-He has been described in the legal press as “thorough, professional and courteous,” “smart and well-organized,” “good in front of a jury” and “well known and respected.”
+DAVID L. ANDERSON is a former federal prosecutor who represents his clients in their most important civil and criminal matters.
+He has been described in the legal press as “thorough, professional and courteous,” “smart and well organized,” “good in front of a jury” and “well known and respected.”
 Twice he has been named in Law360 as “a litigator you fear going up against in court.”

-As a federal prosecutor from 1998 to 2002, and again from 2008 to 2010, Mr. Anderson successfully represented the government in some of its most noteworthy prosecutions in Northern California over that time.
+As a prosecutor from 1998 to 2002, and again from 2008 to 2010, Dave represented the government in some of its most noteworthy prosecutions over this time.
 In United States v.
-Gregory L. Reyes, a case the New York Times described as the “the most notable conviction from this era,” Mr. Anderson successfully prosecuted the only Silicon Valley CEO convicted of stock-options backdating.
+Gregory L. Reyes, Dave prosecuted the only Silicon Valley CEO convicted of stock-options backdating.
+The New York Times described the Reyes case as the “the most notable conviction from this era.”
 In United States v.
-Charles W. McCall, Mr. Anderson successfully prosecuted the board chairman of a well known public company for his participation in a revenue-recognition scheme that resulted in more than $8 billion in shareholder losses and a ten-year prison sentence for the defendant.
-From 2008 to 2010, Mr. Anderson served as First Assistant U.S. Attorney for the Northern District of California, with responsibility for all criminal, civil and tax cases brought by or against the federal government in San Francisco, San Jose and Oakland.
+Charles W. McCall, Dave prosecuted the board chairman of a well-known public company in a case described in the Los Angeles Times as “one of the largest financial crimes ever investigated by the FBI and Securities and Exchange Commission.”
+In addition, as First Assistant U.S. Attorney for the Northern District of California, Dave had responsibility for all criminal, civil and tax cases brought by or against the federal government in San Francisco, San Jose and Oakland.

-Mr. Anderson has been recognized by The Best Lawyers in America in White Collar law and the International Who’s Who in Business Crime Defense.
+Dave has been recognized by The Best Lawyers in America in White Collar law and the International Who’s Who in Business Crime Defense.
 He has been named by the law firm associate website Above the Law as one of the top partners to work for in California.
-His work and legal commentary have appeared in the Wall Street Journal, New York Times, San Francisco Chronicle, all of the major wire services and the legal press.
-He is regularly asked to speak publicly on hot topics, most recently at the American Bar Association's National White Collar Conference on March 6, 2014 on the defense of insider-trading charges.
+His work and legal commentary have appeared in the Wall Street Journal, The New York Times, San Francisco Chronicle, all of the major wire services and the legal press.
+His expertise has been recognized in speaking invitations on a wide range of topics.
+For example: On March 6, 2014, he spoke at the American Bar Association’s National White Collar Conference on the defense of insider-trading cases.
+On December 1, 2014, he spoke at UC-Berkeley Law School on the defense of white-collar criminal cases.